-Details about the Divinity and Law, Divinity and Medicine, Divinity and Nursing, and Divinity and Owen School programs follow.
-Inquiries about these and other dual-degree programs should be directed to the Director of Admissions, The Divinity School, Vanderbilt University, Nashville, Tennessee 37240.
+Details about the Divinity and Law, Divinity and Medicine, Divinity and Nursing, Divinity and Owen School, and Divinity and Peabody College programs follow.
+Inquiries about these and other dual-degree programs should be directed t the Director of Admissions, The Divinity School, Vanderbilt University, Nashville, Tennessee 37240.